 How much nicotine is in a cigarette compared to vape juice?

-This is a tricky question to answer, and I’ve written an article that is more detailed surrounding this question which is available to read HERE
+This is a tricky question to answer, and I’ve written an article that is more detailed surrounding this question.

 But to answer the question briefly here, it comes down to what cigarettes are in question, as the content varies from a traditional tailor made cigarette compared to a hand rolled cigarette.
 There’s roughly around 12mg of nicotine per average cigarette, but your body doesn’t absorb all of this and it is exhaled in the smoke created by cigarettes.